 You can’t go full power every day of the month.
 Your menstrual cycle simply won’t let you.
 But that doesn’t mean that you’re missing out or have to suffer from it.
 Much rather use the different phases for different activities.

 For instance, go full power and try new workout routines around ovulation and remember to go slow the days before and during your period.

 If you feel like working out during your period there is nothing that should stop you.
-Also use physical activity to combat period problems such as PMS, menstrual cramps or tiredness.
-They key is to simply get moving in a way that releases endorphins and increases your well-being.
+Use physical activity to combat period problems such as PMS, menstrual cramps or tiredness.

 Disclaimer: The author of this article is not a medical or health professional.
 The purpose of this blog is informative and to share an experience – not to give health or medical advice.
 You should always do your own research when it comes to your health.